JadenWangTAMU/Summer-2024-Database-Systems/README.md

 3. Install the dependencies
 `pip install -r requirements.txt`

+(Within the requirements.txt file, there are all the dependencies that are needed to run the application.
+Running the command above will install all these dependencies.)

 ### Run the application
 Enter the following command in the terminal to run the application:
 `flask run`